oskarsniks/oskarsniks.github.io/index.md

 ## Other projects

-Whilst the former section addresses projects that are mostly of academic nature, here I elaborate on some of my recent/current projects, including some interesting questions that I may write a blog post about.
+Whilst the former section addresses projects that are mostly of academic nature, here I elaborate on some of my recent/current projects, including some interesting questions that I may write a blog post about (see [here](oskarsniks.blogspot.com)).

 ### My second master's thesis